ksator/junos-automation-with-stackstorm/README.md

 ```
 ## User
 ```
+$ st2 whoami
+Currently logged in as st2admin
 $ whoami
 ksator
-$ st2 whoami
+$ echo $USER
-Currently logged in as st2admin
+ksator
 ```

 # StackStorm integration packs

+Integration packs extend StackStorm to integrate it with external systems (Ansible, NAPALM, Puppet ....)

 ## Integration packs hub
 StackStorm exchange: https://exchange.stackstorm.org/
 StackStorm Exchange is a collection of packs submitted and maintained by the StackStorm community.

 ## List of installed packs
-to get the list of installed pack, run the below command.
+to list all installed pack, run the below command.
 So this is the list of packs installed by default:
 ```
 $ sudo st2 pack list
 +---------+---------+------------------------------------+---------+------------------+